Thunderstorm asthma? Seriously?

 During a thunderstorm, however, grass, tree, and weed pollens, as well as mold spores, are lifted into the air.
 Moisture from storms then causes these pollens to rupture into tiny particles that are then small enough to enter the lungs.

 Compounding this, winds during thunderstorms cause these small particles to float around at ground level where they can easily be inhaled.

 All this can trigger asthma symptoms, including shortness of breath, wheezing, coughing, and chest tightness.

 Davies told Healthline grass pollen is the number one outdoor aeroallergen worldwide.
 Between 45 percent and 65 percent of people who have allergies have a sensitivity to grass pollen.

 In the United States, allergies are the sixth leading cause of chronic illness.
-The estimates that 25 million Americans have respiratory allergies.
+The

 “Chances are, you know someone with outdoor allergies,” Tonya Winders, chief executive officer and president of the Allergy and Asthma Network, told Healthline.

 “In people with asthma and allergies,” she said, “the immune system identifies the allergens as dangerous invaders and produces protective antibodies in an effort to destroy them.
 Airways become inflamed and swollen, and airflow is restricted.”